dnlup/doc/README.md

 ## Contributing

 You found a bug or want to discuss and implement a new feature?
-Contributions are very much welcomed.
+This project welcomes contributions.

-This project follows [standardjs](https://standardjs.com/) style guide.
+The code follows the [standardjs](https://standardjs.com/) style guide.

 Every contribution should pass the existing tests or implementing new ones if that's the case.